HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • 8 Gallon VW Beetle sheet metal gas tank

-• uncontrolled gravity feed tank with outlet on tank bottom
+• uncontrolled gravity feed tank with outlet on tank bottom -any leaks pour down on the floor of the car or into the battery box.

-• Fuel supply line run inside car.
+• Fuel supply line runs inside car.

-• Surrounded by fiberglass
+• Surrounded by fiberglass - no impact protection

-• no safety shutoff
+• no safety fuel shutoff

 Engine Cooling System